 '''

 {

 "builders": [

 {

-"type": "qcow2",
+"type": "QCOW2",

 ...the rest of the definition goes here.

 }

 ]

-}

 '''

-- · hardwareSettings (mandatory): an object providing hardware settings to be used for the machine image.
+- type (mandatory): a string providing the machine image type to build.
+Default builder type for QCOW2: QCOW2.
+To get the available builder type, please refer to format - · hardwareSettings (mandatory): an object providing hardware settings to be used for the machine image.
 The followi - memory (mandatory): an integer providing the amount of RAM to provide to an instance provisioned from the machine image (in MB). - installation (optional): an object providing low-level installation or first boot options.
-These override any installation

-- diskSize (mandatory): an integer providing the disk size of the machine image to create.
+These override any installation - diskSize (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
-This cannot be used if an advanced partitioning table is defined in the stack. - type (mandatory): the builder type: qcow2
+This cannot be used if an advanced partitioning table is defined in the stack.